Saifur-AI/GraderAgenticAI/README.md

 * [ ] Multi-modal support for grading diagrams and handwritten notes.
 * [ ] Web UI for the Human-in-the-Loop interface.

-**Would you like me to help you write a technical blog post or a LinkedIn snippet to showcase this project?**